Where Time Began: Plot

-A group of geologists, including Professor Otto Lidenbrock (More), discuss various theories on the make-up of the interior of the Earth.
+A group of geologists, including Professor Otto Lidenbrock, discuss various theories on the make-up of the interior of the Earth.
 They decide that the only way to know for sure would be to mount an expedition to discover which theory was true.

-Whilst visiting a book shop, Lidenbrock buys an old book, written by Arne Saknussemm, containing undisclosed, coded knowledge of the center of the Earth from a mysterious gentleman.
+Whilst visiting a bookshop, Lidenbrock buys an old book, written by Arne Saknussemm, containing undisclosed, coded knowledge of the centre of the Earth from a mysterious gentleman.
 Eager to know more, he enlists his niece Grauben and her fiancé Axel, a soldier.
-Axel is charged with keeping a diary of the journey, and often enhances his contributions to the expedition.
+Axel is charged with keeping a diary of the journey.

 Upon arriving in Iceland, they hire shepherd and mountaineer Hans.
-Together, the four of them set off for the adventure of a lifetime to the center of the Earth.
-After a series of mishaps, including losing the mysterious book, about midway through their journey, Olsen, a time traveling scientist, meets the explorers.
+Together, the four of them set off for the adventure of a lifetime to the centre of the Earth.
+The group lose their water stores when Grauben drops them, she then falls into a bog and is only saved by the intervention of a mysterious stranger who has been following them.
+Desperate for water and losing the mysterious book, the group attempt to find water by breaking through a stone wall.
+The stranger reveals himself to help them: he is Olsen, a fellow scientist also on a mission to explore the underground world.

-Olsen reveals to the other travelers the existence of a lost city, where clones of Olsen are conducting experiments, using a mysterious box.
-Olsen shows the group the flora and fauna of the Earth's center, including surviving dinosaurs.
-Olsen later sets off an explosion to allow the others to escape back to their home.
+The group find and travel across a huge underground ocean on a raft built by Hans.
+They discover giant fungi, dinosaurs, giant apes, sea creatures and tortoises, extinct on the surface for millions of years.
+Lidenbrock works out they have travelled to an area underneath the Mediterranean sea.
+The group reaches land where Olsen reveals to Grauben and Axel the existence of a city.
+They see a laboratory where men who all resemble Olsen are conducting experiments.
+Olsen tells Lidenbrock that time is relative and not absolute.
+The group find a grotto which is the end of their journey with no path forward.
+Lidenbrock stubbornly attempts to continue by breaking through a stone wall, distraught, Grauben requests Olsen's help.
+He uses his mysterious box to set off an explosion which allows water to flood into the grotto elevating the raft back to the surface, where they escape amidst a volcano erupting.

 Some years later, Grauben and Axel are married, and Hans has become a successful shepherd.
-Lidenbrock still searches old bookstores, hoping for more information.
-In one of those shops, Lidenbrock is told that a package has been left for him, and it proves to be Olsen's experimental box.
-Looking through the store window, Lidenbrock sees Olsen, now much older, looking back at him.
+Lidenbrock still searches old bookshops, hoping for more information.
+In one of those shops, Lidenbrock is told that a package has been left for him, and it proves to be Olsen's box.
+Looking through the shop window, Lidenbrock sees Olsen, now an old man, looking back at him.